aashimajaiswal/FCC-GenAI/Notes/LangChain.md

     - user asks a q -> goes to vector db -> sends ranked results
     - ranked results + user query -> llm -> output

+To use open source llms, you can use Hugging Face.